Reviewing Delta Apparel (NYSE:DLA) and KBS Fashion Group (NYSE:KBSF)

 KBS Fashion Group Limited, a casual menswear company, designs, markets, and sells fashion menswear products in the People's Republic of China.
 The company operates through three segments: Distribution Network, Corporate Stores, and OEM.
 It offers apparel products, including cotton and down jackets, sweaters, suits, shirts, T-shirts, jeans, and trousers; accessories, such as shoes, bags, belts, socks, and caps; and footwear for urban males between the ages of 20 and 40 under the KBS brand name.
 As of December 31, 2019, the company operated 1 corporate store and 29 franchised stores.
 The company is headquartered in Shishi, the People's Republic of China.

-Receive News & Ratings for KBS Fashion Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for KBS Fashion Group and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Delta Apparel Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Delta Apparel and related companies with MarketBeat.com's FREE daily email newsletter.